In this SHL Numerical Test guide you’ll find practice tests, coaching videos & 5 Essential Tips for success.

 - Lastly the Tools and Resources page is packed with useful equipment and ‘A’ List recommendations that will make your life easier.

 Ok folks, that’s it.
-I hope you enjoyed this free SHL numerical test guide and I wish you the best of luck in your future career.
+We hope you enjoyed this free SHL numerical test guide and we wish you the best of luck in your future career.